emnify/product-docs/docs/portal/sims-and-devices/device-policies.md

 ---
-description: Single/group device policy configuration of service and coverage
+description: Configure service and coverage policies for your devices on the emnify Portal
 slug: /portal/device-policies
 ---